Movie Info

 Edward Sheffield: We are perfect for each other.

-Susan Morrow: No. We’re not perfect for each other, Edward.
+Susan Morrow: We’re not perfect for each other, Edward.
 We may be perfect for each other if we didn’t live in the real world.
 But I live in the real world, and I need a life that is more structured.
 I need a future that is more structured.

-Susan Morrow: No, I am.
-I’m a realist.
+Susan Morrow: I’m a realist.

 Edward Sheffield: You’re afraid.

 Susan Morrow: I’m not scared, Edward.
 I’m not scared.
+I’m unhappy.
+I’m just really, really unhappy.

 Susan Morrow: I did not call you weak.